-Nuchal Cord Attorneys & Birth Asphyxia Lawyers
+Nuchal Cord & Birth Asphyxia

 A nuchal cord is a complication that occurs when the umbilical cord wraps around the baby’s neck.
 This is common and occurs in about 20-30% of pregnancies.
-In some cases, nuchal cords do not impact pregnancy outcomes, but in others, they pose a significant risk for lowered blood flow, hypoxia (low oxygen levels), and delivery complications.
+In some cases, nuchal cords do not impact pregnancy outcomes, but in others, they pose a significant risk of lowered blood flow, hypoxia (low oxygen levels), and delivery complications.
 Nuchal cords can interrupt normal blood, nutrient, and oxygen exchange, resulting in serious injuries to the baby.
 Nuchal cords are often detected via ultrasound with a precision of up to 83-97% with color Doppler.
 Doctors manage nuchal cords by preventing umbilical cord compression during labor/delivery or in the weeks leading up to delivery.
 Because nuchal cords can cause hypoxia, they may be managed with immediate delivery, and in some cases by emergency C-section.
 If C-section is not performed quickly enough, this can make the effects of hypoxia and ischemia significantly worse.
 It is paramount that the medical team handling a pregnancy be skilled in handling complications like nuchal cords.
 It is medical negligence if doctors do not monitor and treat the mother and baby properly, or do not follow standard practices.
 If the baby is injured, this is medical malpractice.

 What Is a Nuchal Cord?

-A nuchal cord is a dangerous pregnancy, labor and delivery complication in which the umbilical cord wraps around the fetus’ neck.
-Nuchal cords disrupt the normal flow of blood, gases, and nutrients from the mother to the fetus and can cause severe injuries, such as birth asphyxia (hypoxic ischemic encephalopathy or HIE) and cerebral palsy.
+A nuchal cord is a dangerous pregnancy, labor, and delivery complication in which the umbilical cord wraps around the fetus’ neck.
+Nuchal cords disrupt the normal flow of blood, gases, and nutrients from the mother to the fetus and can cause severe injuries, such as birth asphyxia (hypoxic-ischemic encephalopathy or HIE) and cerebral palsy.

 What is a Double Nuchal Cord?

 A double nuchal cord is a birth complication that occurs when the baby’s umbilical cord wraps around his or her neck two times.
-These occur less frequently than single nuchal cords, and have similar outcomes.
+These occur less frequently than single nuchal cords, but have similar outcomes.
 Sometimes, a double nuchal cord does not cause any complications during the pregnancy, while other times it can put the child at risk for hypoxia, decreased blood flow, and other delivery complications that may result in serious birth injuries.

 Can the Umbilical Cord Strangle the Baby?